Director: Mary Moffett

 Paul was born in Tooele, Utah.
 He began playing piano at the age of five.
 Trumpet was soon to follow at age eight.
 He attended Weber State University and graduated in 1998 with a Bachelor of Science degree in Accounting.
 He currently works as an accountant in Salt Lake.
 Paul loves Indian, Chinese, and Thai food.
-In his spare time he enjoys keeping up with college football, watching movies, and loving his four year old cocker spaniel.
+In his spare time he enjoys keeping up with college football, watching movies, and loving his nine year old cocker spaniel.
 He began ringing bells in 2003 and has been a member of the Bells of Joyful Sound since 2009.
 His musical taste is quite eclectic from classical to rock to alternative.
 The Christmas season is his favorite time of year.
 He currently serves as the Treasurer for the Bells of Joyful Sound, something that he should be qualified for.

 Lacey grew up in Utah County where she first began playing handbells with her mother and brother at their community church in Orem.
 The unique sound, diversity and challenges of handbells has been coursing through her veins ever since.
 She began ringing bells in 1990 and was previously a member of the Utah Valley Handbell Choir.
 Lacey attended Utah Valley University and holds a Bachelor’s degree in Behavioral Science.
 She has gone on four volunteer missions with R.H.I.N.O. and Habitat For Humanity in New Orleans, and is a former Specialist of the Army National Guard.
 Lacey works in Orem, is a diehard rockhound and enjoys camping, fishing, legos, video games, listening to David Bowie, and reading Patricia Cornwell.